fernando-ylh/velocity_monitoring/README.md

 ### Input Data Format
 There are three files to create the monitoring object:
 #### 1. The temporal_vel_tabular.npy
-This file is a binnary file of numpy stuctured array that contain the temporal velocity changes for each station pair.
-There are 4 keys in this binnary file, starttime,  station, longitude, latitude, station pair (pair_name), pair longitude (pair_lon), pair latitude (pair_lat), and velocity changes (e_max).
+This file is a binnary file of numpy stuctured array that contains the temporal velocity changes for each station pair.
+There are 8 keys in this binnary files, starttime,  station, longitude, latitude, station pair (pair_name), pair longitude (pair_lon), pair latitude (pair_lat), and velocity changes (e_max).
 The following is the structure of this binnary file
 ```
 dtype = [('starttime', '<M8[ms]'), ('station', '<U10'), ('latitude', '<f4'), ('longitude', '<f4'), ('e_max', '<f4'), ('pair_name', '<U20'), ('pair_lon', '<f4'), ('pair_lat', '<f4')]
 ```
 #### 2. The spatio_temporal_vel_tabular.npy
-This file is a binnary file of numpy stuctured array that contain the spatio-temporal velocity changes.
+This file is a binnary file of numpy stuctured array that contains the spatio-temporal velocity changes.
 There are 4 keys in this binnary file, starttime, longitude, latitude, station, and velocity changes (e_max).
 The following is the structure of this binnary file
 ```
 dtype = [('starttime', '<M8[ns]'), ('station', '<U10'), ('latitude', '<f4'), ('longitude', '<f4'), ('e_max', '<f4')]
 ```